qri-io/website/content/faq.md

 #### What's next for qri?

 As an open project, we do our best to share what we're up to on our blog, via twitter, and through our github.
 We also address questions/issues raised by our community of users on Discord.
-We encourage you to follow us
+If what you've learned so far excites you, we encourage you to follow us and even consider contributing.

-We're always looking for users to try qri out and tell us how to make it better.
-We hope to hear from you!